TakumiBannai/persiann/README.md

 # persiann

-- Premitive implimentation of IR-Precipitatioin model.
+- Premitive Pytorch implimentation of IR-Precipitatioin model.

 - The original paper is as follows;
   - PERSIANN-CNN: Precipitation Estimation from Remotely Sensed Information Using Artificial Neural Networks–Convolutional Neural Networks